Samuelk-Chase/CS3450-Software-Engineering/Design/Backend.md

   - **External**:
     - **Image Generation API**: Generates images based on given descriptions.

 - **Rationale**: This interface isolates image generation to a single component, allowing easy changes and enhancements in the future.
 It simplifies image management and keeps the logic for visual elements modular.
+Having logic for image generation seperate allows other components to use the interface without needing to know how it works.

 ---